SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Wrapping up our review of Lifepoints

-LifePoints is a pioneer in the survey industry and has the necessary credentials to prove their legitimacy.
+LifePoints is a pioneer in the survey industry and has the necessary credentials to prove their market research legitimacy.

 However, this doesn’t change the fact that it is still a survey panel.
 Our Lifepoints review found that as long as you go in not expecting to”get rich quick”, you should be pleasantly surprised that it’s worth your time.
 You won’t get rich, but you can make extra money.

-Also, check out our tips for taking paid online surveys to help you make the most of these sites and avoid potential issues.
+Also, check out our tips for taking paid online surveys to help you make the most of these sites and avoid potential scams.